13ENGI

 Recommended Prior Learning

 To take this course, students must have achieved at least 12 credits in Level Two English.
+However, students can discuss with the HOF if they have not met this criteria.

 Contributions and Equipment/Stationery